sloth-ci/sloth-ci/README.rst

 CI can be a bitch.

-Jenkins is nice, but it's Java, thus memory consumption is *not* acceptible if you're hosting on a VPS.
+Jenkins is nice, but it's Java, thus the memory consumption.

-Buildbot is really hairy.
+Buildbot is really hairy and weird.

 **Sloth** is simple.

-Just put it in your repository (or outside—you decide!), get some tuning, and just let it run.
+Try it!

 .. image:: https://dl.dropbox.com/u/43859367/napoleon_sloth.jpg
     :align: center